hanxiaomax/Learncpp_CN/docs/7-4-Switch-statement-basics.md

 Let’s examine each of these concepts in more detail.

-## Starting a switch
+## 创建 switch

 We start a `switch statement` by using the `switch` keyword, followed by parentheses with the conditional expression that we would like to evaluate inside.
 Often the expression is just a single variable, but it can be any valid expression.

-The one restriction is that the condition must evaluate to an integral type (see lesson [4.1 -- Introduction to fundamental data types](https://www.learncpp.com/cpp-tutorial/introduction-to-fundamental-data-types/) if you need a reminder which fundamental types are considered integral types) or an enumerated type (covered in future lesson [10.2 -- Unscoped enumerations](https://www.learncpp.com/cpp-tutorial/unscoped-enumerations/)), or be convertible to one.
+The one restriction is that the condition must evaluate to an integral type (see lesson [[4-1-Introduction-to-fundamental-data-types|4.1 - 基础数据类型简介]]if you need a reminder which fundamental types are considered integral types) or an enumerated type (covered in future lesson [[10-2-unscoped-enumerations|10.2 - 无作用域枚举类型]]), or be convertible to one.
 Expressions that evaluate to floating point types, strings, and most other non-integral types may not be used here.

 !!! info "扩展阅读"